Skylake-dev/Notes/Computer Security/Computer Security.md

 ### Malware lifecycle
 Reproduce, infect, stay hidden, run payload.
-Many malware nowadays do not self propagate but are diffused via e-mail or drive-by download in order to remain hidden.
+Many malware nowadays do not self-propagate but are diffused via e-mail or drive-by download in order to remain hidden.
 Malware wants to remain hidden because it is often used to create botnets.

 #### Infection techniques
 Viruses can be divided on the basis of their infection technique: